Casper's Cloak vs AdGuard: different strengths, honest comparison

 AI threat detection (ML zero-day phishing)

 AdGuard uses curated blocklists and Safe Browsing databases — reactive by nature (a domain must be reported before it's blocked).
-Casper runs an ML classifier on every DNS query against ~40 features, catching previously-unseen phishing domains in under 90 seconds.
+Casper runs an ML classifier on every DNS query against many signals, catching previously-unseen phishing domains in quickly.

 Encrypted VPN tunnel (hostile WiFi)